my family member has a problem

 It’s Not Fun to Hear, But You’re Part of the Problem

 Family Recovery Therapy is different.
 We address the family system: the addict, those who enable the addict, and those impacted by the resulting family dysfunction.
-Most importantly, the process is overseen, and the family members treated by, a licensed mental health professional, the Family Recovery therapist — from day one and throughout the first year of continuous sobriety.
+Most importantly, the process is overseen, and a licensed mental health professional, the Family Recovery therapist, treats the family members from Day ne to the end of the first year of continuous sobriety.

-Treatment starts with the initial phone call, typically from a concerned family member, and the process unfolds slowly through a series of virtual meetings by Telehealth (secure, online therapy), or in the office of your local therapist.
+Treatment starts with the initial phone call, typically from a concerned family member, and the process unfolds slowly through a series of virtual meetings by telehealth (secure, online therapy) or in your local therapist's office.

 Congratulations.
 You’ve Already Started.

 Simply by reading and absorbing the information on this website and viewing the videos here, and later perhaps, by reading our book, Addiction Therapy and Treatment: A Systems Approach, you may begin the process of your own recovery, which can impact your loved one’s path forward.
-Seriously, this journey begins with a single step, which you may have already taken.
+Seriously, this journey starts with a single step you may have already taken.